lipryou/searchClustK/README.md

 C code implementation of splitting or merging algorithms for determining the number of clusters.

-It is intended to be called in the R language.
+It is intended to be called in the R language for research purposes.

 # Requirement